metacreek/springboard/CAPSTONE.md

 As noted above, if you are the first user to use it in a long while, the first submission may fail, but if you repeat it, it should work.

-The user interface with present up to three guesses for the publication source, along with a percentage of likelihood that the document came from the given publication.
+The user interface will present up to three guesses for the publication source, along with a percentage of likelihood that the document came from the given publication.
 Publications with a less than 10 percent likelihood of being the source are not shown.

-## Future directions
+## Future Directions

 I did some mild experiments with the dropout rate used in the model, along with the number of additional hidden layers and their sizes before settling on